integrated-land-simulator/model_description/descript/matsiro_snow.md

 \end{aligned} \tag{8-39}
 $$

-and solved by the LU factorization method as $\Delta T\_{Sn\_{(k)}}\ (k = 1, ..., K\_{Sn})$ simultaneous equations with respect to $K\_{Sn}$.
-At this juncture, it should be noted that the flux at the snow upper boundary is fixed as the boundary condition, the snow lower boundary condition is the temperature in the uppermost soil layer, and the snow lower boundary flux is treated explicitly with regard to the temperature of the uppermost soil layer.
-The snow temperature is partially updated by
+and solved by the LU factorization method as $\Delta T\_{Sn\_{(k)}} (k = 1, ..., K\_{Sn})$ simultaneous equations with respect to $K\_{Sn}$.
+At this juncture, it should be noted that the flux at the snow upper boundary is fixed as the boundary condition, and the snow lower boundary flux is treated explicitly with regard to the temperature of the uppermost soil layer, which is the boundary condition of the snow lower boundary.
+The snow temperature is updated by

 $$
 T\_{Sn\_{(k)}}^{\*} = T\_{Sn\_{(k)}}^{\tau} + \Delta T\_{Sn\_{(k)}} \tag{8-40}